 The delivery volume data is used to identify the highest delivery volume of the respective LCA group and if applicable in a subsequent step to identify the powertrain configurations with the highest delivery volume for this vehicle with regard to the powertrain types given in section 7.9.3.1.
 If a powertrain type present in the LCA group is not covered by this selection a further vehicle shall be considered.

 After selecting its base parameters (vehicle, powertrain(s)) if applicable the representative vehicle is configured with in reality offered options until the maximum vehicle weight is reached (worst case).
-This mass-based method is used instead of delivery volume because it remains consistent despite changing customer preferences and market trends.
+This mass based method is used instead of delivery volume because it remains consistent despite changing customer preferences and market trends.

-Documentation for the choice and configuration of the representative vehicle shall be provided during the third-party certification (see verification paragraph 10).
+Documentation for the choice and configuration of the representative vehicle shall be provided during the third party certification (see verification paragraph 10).